noxtoby/internal/docs/Contributing/documentation_guidelines.md

 ```
 brew install ruby

-# YOU SHOULD PROBABLY ALSO ADD IT TO YOUR PATH LIKE SO:
+# YOU SHOULD PROBABLY ALSO ADD IT TO YOUR PATH, e.g., for bash:

 echo 'export PATH="/usr/local/opt/ruby/bin:$PATH"' >> ~/.bash_profile
 ```